sombriks/sombriks-hq/src/assets/posts/0029-application-entrypoint.md

-# The history and importance of application entry point in a microservice era
+# Some history and thoughts about application entry point in a microservice era

-**Notice:** i will point some concepts the way i remember they, feel free to point me out if i got something historically wrong or simply incorrect by any communication channel available.
+**Notice:** i will point some concepts the way i remember them, feel free to point out if i got something historically wrong or simply incorrect by any communication channel available.

 I tend to stick with the basics most of the time because we build things on top